ElandVarse/100-days-of-code/log.md

 **Thoughts**:  Guess i need to relax i little bit cause i couldn't pay attention in my studies, my mind is full

+### Day 32: February 04, 2020

+**Today's Progress**: Improving my logic skills with some exercises before i start seeking the knowledge for a front-end career.
+If anything goes wrong, i'll go with back hehe, if anything goes wrong with that too then i'll probably seek a career with drug dealing

+**Thoughts**:  I still need to relax